girlguidinghertfordshire/ggherts/get-involved/share/index.md

 Please note photos submitted may be used for Girlguiding Hertfordshire publicity.

-**Photo Permissions:** For any photos submitted, please send a completed and signed [Girlguiding Hertfordshire Online Photograph Consent Form](https://forms.office.com/Pages/ResponsePage.aspx?id=3yob_CzTykeMNWNnWM6OwZf5T0i4octErRCYrHkhHVhUNEtGRkdCNTAzSDlJV1ZJNTZLUU9ES1EwQy4u){:target="_blank"}{:rel="noopener"} (for all adults featured in photographs provided) or a <a href="/assets/docs/photo-permission-form-leader.docx" target="_blank" rel="noopener">Leader Photo Permission form</a> (confirming all girls featured in photographs have already provided their full photo consent).
+**Photo Permissions:** For any photos submitted, please send a completed and signed [Girlguiding Hertfordshire Online Photograph Consent Form](https://forms.office.com/Pages/ResponsePage.aspx?id=3yob_CzTykeMNWNnWM6OwZf5T0i4octErRCYrHkhHVhUNEtGRkdCNTAzSDlJV1ZJNTZLUU9ES1EwQy4u){:target="_blank"}{:rel="noopener"} (for all adults featured in photographs provided) or a [Leader Photo Permission form](https://forms.office.com/Pages/DesignPage.aspx#FormId=3yob_CzTykeMNWNnWM6OwZf5T0i4octErRCYrHkhHVhUQU5SMVhVSURFVko3UjlFQ1ZSV0dQQUFRRy4u){:target="_blank"}{:rel="noopener"} (confirming all girls featured in photographs have already provided their full photo consent).

 **Deadline to send articles for next edition is Friday 18 February 2022** - we would love to hear your stories about what you and your unit, district and division or Trefoil Guild have been up during Spring.